RESEARCH

 > 1991-2014: Dates confirmed in Rev. Heilger's Jan.
 19, 2014 obituary.

 The above list of pastors who served St. Matthew church is a work in progress.
-Much of the info in the list was excerpted from the "Pastor Research" file that appears above.
+Much of the info in the list was excerpted from the "Pastoral Research" file that appears above.
 Some of the information was acquired from obituaries and other public files.
-If you have info related to this topic, please use the link in the footer to inform the webmaster.

-Lutheran Church services held in the Darrtown Townhall
+St. Matthew Lutheran Church Held Services in the Darrtown Town Hall

-RIGHT: This is a reprint of an image that hangs in the Darrtown St. Matthew Lutheran Church.
+RIGHT: This is an image of a photograph that hangs in the Darrtown St. Matthew Lutheran Church.

 The handwritten note, visible on the foliage of the tree, in the photo, reads "Town Hall Darrtown Ohio."